MicrosoftDocs/partner-center-pr.cs-cz/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Připravujeme aktualizaci hlasu Microsoft 365 Business US pomocí nabídky plánu volání.
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Brzy bude k dispozici aktualizace nabídky us Microsoft 365 Business Voice s volajícím plánem.

 ### <a name="categories"></a>Kategorie